clinical-biomarkers/Knowledge-Graph/README.md

      [UBKG Build Instructions](https://github.com/x-atlas-consortia/ubkg-neo4j/blob/main/docs/BUILD_INSTRUCTIONS.md).

 3. **Data Updates**
    - Each time new biomarker data is pushed, the edge list and node files must be **recreated and re-ingested** into the CFDE KG.

+## Notes & Requirements

+- Building the KG requires significant disk space:
+  > **Free disk space equal to 3–4× the size of the ontology CSVs is recommended.**

+- Repository copies and scripts are stored here: